This post was updated on August 15th, 2022

 Download my free 3-Day PCOS meal plan here to see a worked example of a PCOS diet.
 My free 30-Day PCOS Diet Challenge can also help you put these good ideas into action.

-The Best Teas For PCOS
+The Best Tea for PCOS

-In 2021, a team of researchers conducted a PCOS tea systematic review.
+In 2021, a team of researchers conducted a systematic PCOS tea review.
 They looked at all the randomized controlled trials on all kinds of PCOS tea.
 They also conducted a meta-analysis.
 This is a method of combining multiple studies to see if there’s a consistent “signal”.

 Green tea and spearmint tea also appeared to reduce free testosterone levels.
 But the evidence supporting this finding was very limited.
 I explore the potential health benefits of spearmint tea for PCOS here.